langgenius/dify/api/core/tools/docs/en_US/tool_scale_out.md

 ## Completion
 After the above steps are completed, we can see this tool on the frontend, and it can be used in the Agent.

-Of course, because google_search needs a credential, before using it, you also need to configure its credentials on the frontend.
+Of course, because google_search needs a credential, before using it, you also need to input your credentials on the frontend.

 ![Alt text](../zh_Hans/images/index/image-2.png)